 What is the impact of fees on investors’ performance?

-The fees calculated in this ESMA report include the trading fees charged by the brokers and the fees inside each product, such as the Total Expense Ratio (TER), which comprises most of the costs of running an ETF or Mutual Fund.
+The fees captured in ESMA’s analysis include both the trading fees charged by brokers and the fees built into each product, such as the Total Expense Ratio (TER), which covers most of the running costs of an ETF or mutual fund.

-As you can see, fees are one of the most important determinants of investment performance and are something every investor should focus on.
+As you can see, fees are one of the most important determinants of long-term investment performance, and they’re something every serious investor should focus on.

 The Costs associated with trading US stocks

-- Spreads: The difference between the ask and bid price (the former is higher than the latter).
-You should look at the ask price when buying a stock, and the bid price applies when you want to sell.
-The spread is what the broker or market maker earn in profit from managing a stock trade execution.
-The higher the liquidity, the lower this spread should be.
-So, trading a stock in the S&P 500 or NASDAQ 100 should be relatively cheap.
+- Spreads: the difference between the ask price (what buyers pay) and the bid price (what sellers receive), with the ask always higher than the bid.
+You pay the ask price when buying and receive the bid price when selling.
+The spread is effectively what the broker or market maker earns from facilitating a trade.
+The higher the liquidity, the tighter the spread should be – so trading a highly liquid stock in the S&P 500 or NASDAQ 100 typically costs very little in spread terms.

 - Other costs:

-- Non-trading fees: account maintenance, account transfer, account inactivity, wire transfer and others;
+- Non-trading fees: account maintenance, account transfer, inactivity, wire transfer, and similar charges.
+These can vary significantly between brokers.

 Cheapest Brokers for trading US stocks in Europe and the UK – Research by Interactive Brokers